boukx/guide/README.md

 ## Talents

 Trueshot Aura is king.
-If you're in a raid which does not currently have TS in every melee group then you should spec 31 marksman for it.
-Hunters do not gain enough DPS from any other talent spec to justify not giving 100 AP to your 4 party members.
+If you're in a raid which does not currently have TS in every physical group then you should spec 31 marksman for it.
+Hunters do not gain enough DPS from any other talent spec to justify not giving 100 AP to you and your 4 party members.
 <!-- If you were not previously aware, this might be the first indicator that hunters are really not a core damage class in classic-- we are a ranged support class which kites and tranqs ;). -->

-I would recommend [2/31/18](https://classicdb.ch/?talent#cbZViohthtI0rroh) if not hitcapped from gear (taking 3/3 Surefooted for the hit) or [17/31/3](https://classicdb.ch/?talent#cE000xbZViohthth) for some added pet damage if hitcapped.
-Points can be moved away from Improved Hunter's Mark if someone else in your raid has it-- or if your raid is debuff capped and not using it.
+The default spec is [17/31/3](https://classic.wowhead.com/talent-calc/hunter/53000200502-05251030513051-3) where slaying applies.
+Moving into AQ, all bosses are uncategorized so drop the 3 points in Survival for 3 more points in Ferocity.
+Points can be moved away from Improved Hunter's Mark if someone else in your raid has it.

-### Raid Viable PvP Talents

-Hunters can take a very viable PvP/MM spec to raid.
-After taking [31 in MM](https://classicdb.ch/?talent#cZgVohtht), you can put points into Improved Aspect of the Hawk for some ranged DPS haste.
-If you want to skew harder to PvP, skip that and go straight to the survival tree.

-- Monster Slaying and Humanoid Slaying are clear choices for BWL and PvP respectively.
+You should seek 9% hit from armor/scope first-- but if you absolutely cannot get the hit from items (e.g. are very early in a season) then you can talent down SV into Surefooted.  **I have not confirmed this but rumor is you should only deviate from the normal [17/31/3](https://classic.wowhead.com/talent-calc/hunter/53000200502-05251030513051-3) build to go SF if you have less than 40% pet uptime on bosses.**

+5/31/15 and 0/31/20 are popular PvP/PvE viable specs.
+You'll take a small PvE damage hit for lots of really fun talents.
+Improved Aspect of the Hawk is a fairly strong DPS buff (even in PvP) so only drop this if you really want to lean into PvP.

+At that point, you could just respec and go Scatter Shot / LR spec though so /shrug.

+### Misc Notes on SV talents

-- Entrapment is extremely strong for group PvP like BGs since at 5/5 it has a 25% chance to snare enemies in Frost Traps _every tick._  It can cause some weird aggro glitches and mess with pulls like the Goblin Technicians in BWL.
+- Entrapment is extremely strong for group PvP like BGs since at 5/5 it has a 25% chance to snare enemies in Frost Traps _every tick and **does not DR.**_  It can cause some weird aggro issues when mobs with 0 threat are pulled through, though.
 - Savage Strikes is mandatory for melee weaving in raids and helps make quick work of anyone in melee range.
-- Improved Wing Clip is strongest in a duel setting.
+- Improved Wing Clip is almost always a worse choice than entrapment.
 - Clever Traps synergizes strongly with Entrapment.
-- Survivalist could be good in duels but doesn't offer as much as the other talents in this tree.
+- Survivalist is slept on; 10% max health -after- buffs and consumes is very cozy.
 - Deterrence is an incredible PvP cooldown for 1 talent point.
-Do not cast this when duelling a warrior.
+Be careful casting this when duelling a warrior.
-- Trap Mastery is good.
+- 1 point in Trap Mastery maxes its usefulness in PvP.
-- Surefooted is mandatory if you are not hitcapped.
-The CC resist chance is also nice for PvP.
+- The best part of Surefooted is the CC resist chance.
 - Improved FD is good for [Dire Maul Tribute](#Dire-Maul-Tribute) runs and avoiding FD resists on bosses if you are performing active trinket [openers](#Openers).
 Do not take this if you are not doing either of those.

 ## Rotations